UNC-Libraries/hy-c/README.md

 ```bash
 docker compose exec web bash
 ```
+    - So, if you wanted to run the tests:
+    ```bash
+    mutagen-compose up web
+    [new terminal window or tab]
+    docker cp ./docker/.bashrc hy-c-web-1:/root/.bashrc
+    docker compose exec web bash
+    bundle exec rspec spec
+    ```
 - You can edit the code in your editor, as usual, and the changes will be reflected inside the docker container.
 - You should be able to see the application at http://localhost:3000/
 - If you are experiencing slow performance, you might want to increase the resources available to your Docker network, including CPUs, memory, and swap.
 If you're working on a Mac, go to Docker Desktop, click the gear icon -> Resources -> Advanced, drag the resources bars to the desired levels, and then click Apply & Restart